 The programme option provides the candidate with:

-- The ability to further develop aspects of China studies based on acquired theoretical and empirical insights.
+- The ability to actively contribute to new knowledge about South Asia based on both theoretical and empirical insights.